 People have many different motivations for coming to receive treatment.
 Some people may be going through a major life transition (unemployment, divorce, new job, death in the family, death of a close friend, other life changing events, etc.), while still others may simply be struggling to cope with a time limited set of stressful circumstances.
 Whatever the case may be, treatment can help provide some much needed encouragement and support and the relief you may be seeking.
 Clients are able to learn new skills necessary to overcome obstacles and navigate through these difficult periods and challenging situations.

-Because each person faces different issues and challenging situations, the treatment path may look differently, depending on the individual and the person's interests and needs, as well as goals.
+Because each person faces different issues and challenging situations, the treatment path may look differently for each individual, depending on the individual and the person's interests and needs, as well as goals.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to any issues you may believe you are experiencing, and to report progress (or any new insights gained) since the time of your last treatment session.
 Depending on your specific needs, treatment can be short-term, for a specific issue, or longer-term, to help cope with more difficult situations or your desire for more personal growth and development.
 Either way, it is most common to schedule regular sessions with your specialist based on what is needed/ preferred.
 I do not believe in forcing services unless your conduct is a danger to yourself or others.
 I have made many referrals concerning the conduct of individuals who following a careful assessment, do end up needing changes in their current "placements."

-It is important to also understand that you will get more results from the treatment if you actively participate in the process.
-The ultimate purpose of the treatment sessions is to help bring what you learn back into your real life, thus integrating your learning into your day-to-day interactions with others, yourself, and the world around you.
+It is important to also understand that you will get more results from the treatment you opt to receive if you actively participate in the process.
+The ultimate purpose of our sessions together is to help bring what you learn back into your real life, thus integrating your learning into your day-to-day interactions with others, yourself, and the world around you.
 Change can be hard for some.
 It is important to remember that while others may have difficulties coping with decisions you choose to make, it is important to have compassion for their experiences, yet to remember to still stay focused on your life, so you can find and follow your own path in life.
-Therefore, beyond the work you do during your treatment sessions, it is not unusual for a specialist to suggest some things you can also do to help supplement, extend, and reinforce the progress you are making outside of the sessions to help support your process - and progress- such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action towards your goals.
-People seeking treatment are generally ready to make positive changes in their lives, are open to new perspectives, and are willing to take responsibility for the direction their lives are heading.
+Therefore, beyond the work you do during our sessions, it would not be unusual for me to suggest some things you can also do to help supplement, extend, and reinforce the progress you are making outside of the sessions so as to continue to help support your process - and progress- such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action towards your goals.
+People seeking help and support are generally ready to make positive changes in their lives, are open to new perspectives, and are willing to take personal responsibility for the direction their lives are heading.
 Learning how to set boundaries and maintain them with others is absolutely essential to maintaining your own mental and behavioral health, as well as your physical and spiritual health and wellness.
 It can also help maintain your financial health and wellness, too.

 Do you take insurance, and how does that work?